 In this (old) article, I explain why I chose NOT to write many articles on LinkedIn.

-(for those of you short on time!)
+(for those of you short on time…)

-However, there are downsides to a Post:
+However, there are downsides to a post:

-A LinkedIn Article, on the other hand, does not engage your audience to anything like the same extent.
-In my experience, they are ten times LESS likely to attract the number of views that a post does.
-Given that they may well take ten times the time to write, a ratio of one to a hundred doesn’t seem like a good return on your time, does it?
+A LinkedIn article, on the other hand, does not engage your audience nearly as much as a post.
+You can’t tag other LinkedIn users, and LinkedIn’s algorithm favours posts over articles in the news feed.
+In my experience, articles are ten times LESS likely to attract the number of views that a post does.
+Given that they may well take ten times as long to write, a ratio of one to a hundred doesn’t seem like a good return on your time, does it?

 If you want to be considered an expert in your field, you have to demonstrate a certain depth to your knowledge.
-Only creating short, bite-sized, content will not do this for you.
-Adding some weight to an argument as demonstrated in this Article, is why it becomes necessary to write the occasional Article.
+Only creating short, bite-sized content will not do this for you.
+Adding some weight to an argument, as demonstrated in this article, is why it becomes necessary to write the occasional article.

 But I’m also careful with my time, knowledge and experience.
 I’d like to spend it where it has the greatest return.
 So, the bulk of my time will still be spent producing and engaging in posted content where I still think I have the greatest return.

-Here is where I resort to asking my good friend Jeff Young for his opinion of LinkedIn Newsletters.
+In 2020, I asked my good friend Jeff Young for his opinion of LinkedIn Newsletters.
+Jeff, over to you!

-“A LinkedIn Newsletter is a special form of Article that has special capabilities.
-The capabilities are not related to formatting, but to reach and traction.”
+A LinkedIn Newsletter is a special form of article that has special capabilities.
+The capabilities are not related to formatting, but to reach and traction.

-(My ears picked up at ‘reach’ – that’s what we all strive for – a greater audience reach…)
+My ears picked up at ‘reach’.
+That’s what we all strive for – a greater audience reach…

-“LinkedIn originally only offered this to certain people by invitation.
-They say that now they are rolling it out to all LinkedIn members.”
+LinkedIn originally only offered this to certain people by invitation.
+They say that now they are rolling it out to all LinkedIn members.

-(LinkedIn, when oh, when?
-I ask!)
+‘LinkedIn, when oh, when?’
+I ask.

-“The major difference in a Newsletter is:
+The major difference in a Newsletter is:

-(Wow, that really is amazing.
-Being able to guarantee that ALL my subscribers get to see my content – I’ve wanted that since having a LinkedIn account!)
+Wow, that really is amazing.
+Being able to guarantee that ALL my subscribers get to see my content – I’ve wanted that since having a LinkedIn account!

-“I discovered this feature at the beginning of August of 2020.
+I discovered this feature at the beginning of August of 2020.
 If you want to check to see if you have it yet, all you have to do is click on “Write an article” at the top of your home page feed under “Start a post”.
-If it is available, it will ask you to set the parameters (frequency, name, logo, etc.) of your newsletter.”
+If it is available, it will ask you to set the parameters (frequency, name, logo, etc.) of your newsletter.

-(LinkedIn told me when I enquired that they would send me an email, but Jeff isn’t the first person to tell me they only realised they had this feature by chance, so it’s worth checking out Jeff’s suggestion regularly as you may have it and not know!)
+LinkedIn told me when I enquired that they would send me an email, but Jeff isn’t the first person to tell me they only realised they had this feature by chance, so it’s worth checking out Jeff’s suggestion regularly as you may have it and not know!

-“Newsletters have given me another channel to establish and build my brand.
+Newsletters have given me another channel to establish and build my brand.
 It has breathed life into my new and even my old “articles”.
 It has greatly increased my reach by allowing me to build a following of subscribers that is interested in what I publish.
-I currently have nearly 12,500 subscribers and the number continues to grow!”
+I currently have nearly 12,500 subscribers and the number continues to grow!

-(Jeff, that is amazing, 12,500 subscribers in a couple of months!
-I am in awe, my friend!)
+Jeff, that is amazing, 12,500 subscribers in a couple of months!
+I am in awe, my friend!

-“For me personally, I have found that newsletters get the highest number of views and engagement – more than any other type of post (text, text and picture(s), video and even document posts).
-It has become a monthly part (I choose to publish monthly) of my content strategy and plan.”
+For me personally, I have found that newsletters get the highest number of views and engagement – more than any other type of post (text, text and picture(s), video and even document posts).
+It has become a monthly part (I choose to publish monthly) of my content strategy and plan.

-(We all seek higher engagement Jeff, so that sounds brilliant!)
+We all seek higher engagement Jeff, so that sounds brilliant!

-“You SHOULD have it, Nigel.
+You SHOULD have it, Nigel.
 Your content is top drawer and having a newsletter would only increase the reach of your excellent content.
 I firmly hope they do roll this out to everyone who is interested because it is better than an old (long gone) feature called “Pulse”.
-I believe it can breathe new life into ALL articles (not just the ones published as newsletters)!”
+I believe it can breathe new life into ALL articles (not just the ones published as newsletters)!

 What can I say but ‘pretty please’, LinkedIn?
 May I have an early Christmas present?

 So, in conclusion, each of us needs to work out for ourselves which form of content will work best for us.
-But I, for one, will be bringing LinkedIn Articles back much more into my strategy in 2021 and I can’t wait to have LinkedIn Newsletters!
+But I, for one, will be bringing LinkedIn article back much more into my strategy in 2021 and I can’t wait to have LinkedIn Newsletters!